danicat/oxford-ai-gcp/README.md

 python3 -m venv venv
 ```

-If the module `python3-venv` is not available, you may need to install it.
+If the module `python3-venv` is not available, you may need to install it:

-On Ubuntu:

 ```sh
 sudo apt-get install python3-venv
 ```

+### Mac OS X

+TBD

+## Running the Examples

-To active the environment, use:
+To activate the environment, use:

 ```sh
 source venv/bin/activate